canonical/vanilla-framework/templates/docs/patterns/chip.md

 View example of the coloured chip pattern
 </a></div>

-The Vanilla docs use colour coded chips to highlight recent changes in component status.
-You can see them in the side navigation.

 ## Chip with dismiss

 Chips have the option to be dismissed by including a button with a `p-chip__dismiss` class.
+Please note that by default the chip main element is a `<button class="p-chip">`, but to include a dismiss button it needs to be changed to non-interactive `<span class="p-chip">`.

 <div class="embedded-example"><a href="/docs/examples/patterns/chip/with-dismiss" class="js-example">
 View example of the dismiss chip pattern
-</a></div>

-## Interactive

-Chips can be implemented as `button` elements to make them clickable and selectable.
-You can mark chip as selected by adding `aria-pressed="true"` attribute to the chip element.

-<div class="embedded-example"><a href="/docs/examples/patterns/chip/interactive" class="js-example">
-View example of the interactive chip pattern
 </a></div>

 ## Dense chips